openshift/enhancements/enhancements/installer/image-based-installer.md

 Installer service and then carry it over to the disconnected environment.

-However, for the Assisted Installer service this would be a completely new flow, as the image-based installation ISO is not generated per cluster, but for multiple SNO clusters with similar underlying hardware (due to the requirements of the Image-based Installer flow) and its configuration input is different than what is currently supported.
-This would require an non-negligible expansion of the current scope of the Assisted Installer service.
-Moreover, integrating the installation ISO generation to the OpenShift installer would facilitate any future efforts on providing such a feature via the Assisted Installer service, as the latter could leverage the respective OpenShift installer command.
+However, for the Assisted Installer service this would be a completely new scope, as the image-based installation ISO is not generated per cluster, but for multiple SNO clusters with similar underlying hardware (due to the requirements of the Image-based Installer flow) and its configuration input is different than what is currently supported.

-In addition, a local command-line tool used in a disconnected environment will be able to connect to the registry serving the seed OCI image and verify it, whereas the Assisted Installer service cannot support this.

 ### Building the installation ISO in the Lifecycle Agent Operator